UMT96/Umar-Toor/README.md

 **Electrical engineer.
 Brain shorted somewhere between Ohm's law and coding.
 Now I also program industries.**

-I build systems that control **actual physical infrastructure**.
-Not your CRUD app.
-Not another todo list.
-Oil pipelines.
-Factory floors.
-FPGAs that do math at the speed of light.
-Systems where "it crashed" means real money lost or people hurt.
+I build systems that run real, heavy‑duty physical infrastructure—not another CRUD app or yet another todo list.
+Think oil pipelines, factory floors, FPGAs doing math at the speed of light.
+Systems where “it crashed” doesn’t mean a pop‑up error; it means bags of money burning or people getting hurt.
+This is the kind of code where uptime isn’t a feature, it’s a goddamn requirement.

 I used to design circuits.
 Now I make machines think.
 The irony isn't lost on me.